What is Stress Really?

 If you can’t help but think about your problems, at least be realistic about them.
 Don’t make up the worst possible, unrealistic scenarios.
 Negative self-talk is one of biggest ways to prolong stress.
 Try to stay optimistic, yet realistic.
 Our thoughts affect our feelings, so think positive!

 This may not help everybody, but it might help you.
 If there are too many tasks on your plate, put them in list form so that you can check them off as you accomplish them.
 Having the satisfaction of checking a task off once it’s complete can make you feel much better.
 Keeping a journal or diary and writing down what’s bothering you can help as well

 Stress Comes in Many Different Forms

 Everybody gets stressed out about different things.
 Your friend may easily get stressed about having to be early to an event, while you couldn’t care less if you’re on time.
 One of the worst things your can do as a friend is make fun of them for getting stressed over something you think isn’t worth stressing over.

 Stress can truly consume some people.
 Therefore, it is important that we take care of each other and help out when it’s needed.
-But before anyone can help you, you must help yourself.
-Figure out which group of these healthy ways to deal with stress work best for you and practice them daily.
-For won’t regret it.
+Before anyone can help you, you must help yourself.
+Figure out which of these healthy ways to deal with stress will work best for you and practice them daily.
+You won’t regret it.